YU-Zhejian/art_modern/Readme.md

 The generated FASTQ file will be at `opt/build_release/e_coli_wgs_se.fastq`.

-We may also simulate paired-end data with following configuration:
+We may also simulate paired-end data with the following configuration:

 ```shell
 opt/build_release/art_modern \